erszcz/msc-thesis/dfly-multiboot.md

 The module responsible for reading `disklabel64` this section refers to [is already included in GRUB][ext:grub-dfly].
-That is one of the main contributions of the project this paper is about.
+That is one of the main contributions of the project this work is about.

 [ext:grub-dfly]: http://git.savannah.gnu.org/cgit/grub.git/commit/?id=1e908b34a6c13ac04362a1c71799f2bf31908760